RussDev7/CharToROM/README.md

 ![RomDemo1](https://github.com/RussDev7/CharToROM/assets/33048298/933c2f74-5fda-4d7f-a56f-d344b3a9340a)

 From here a quick copy and paste of the wires into the ROM using TEdit will allow ready to use storage.
-Bellow I will be providing the code needed to upload the ROM data in-game using commands.
+Below I will be providing the code needed to upload the ROM data in-game using commands.

 Entree point:
 `Terraria.Chat > ChatCommandProcessor (OR CreateOutgoingMessage)`